D3 in Depth covers versions 6 and 7 of D3

 Example

 If you're not using transitions you rarely need to the above techniques.
-However if you are using transitions and you want to control how elements enter and exit the page, you will need the above techniques.
+However if you're using transitions and want to control how elements enter and exit the page, the above techniques are required.
 See the transitions chapter for examples using transitions.

-For now, to help your understanding, here's an example that sets the opacity of entering nodes to 0.25:
+For now here's an example that sets the opacity of entering nodes to 0.25:

 function getData() {